projectpixelpress/pp-webapp-stack/README.md

 Also a good idea to have LiveReload chrome extension installed and running

-`(sudo) npm install -g grunt-cli bower` - make sure you have grunt and bower installed
+`(sudo) npm install -g grunt-cli bower browserify` - make sure you have grunt, browserify and bower installed

 `npm install` - install node modules